godotengine/godot-docs/about/faq.rst

 GDScript is designed to integrate from the ground to the way Godot works, more than any other language, and is very simple and easy to learn.
 Takes at most a day or two to get comfortable and it's very easy to see the benefits once you do.
-Please do the effort to learn GDScript, you will not regret it.
+Please spend the effort to learn GDScript, you will not regret it.

 Godot C++ API is also efficient and easy to use (the entire Godot